-Ensure the Economic Vitality of Town Center, the TSAs, and Village Centers

-The Reston Comprehensive Plan supports the economic vitality of businesses throughout Reston, including Reston Town Center (RTC), the transit station areas (TSAs), village centers, and other employment areas.
-This creates a variety of areas that contribute to Reston's success as a place where residents and employees can live, work, and play.
-The vision includes paying attention to locations for new buildings, addressing aging buildings and infrastructure; providing appropriate options for suburban centers, offices and retail uses, and industrial parks to adapt to changing market conditions; and, enhancing transportation access and availability to central Reston, the rest of the County and the region, to protect and foster a strong business climate.
+Ensure the Economic Vitality of Town Center, the TSAs, and Village Centers - The Reston Comprehensive Plan supports the economic vitality of businesses throughout Reston, including Reston Town Center (RTC), the transit station areas (TSAs), village centers, and other employment areas.
+The variety of areas are all important to Reston's success as a place where residents and employees can live, work, and play.
+The vision includes paying attention to aging buildings and infrastructure; providing appropriate options for suburban centers, office and retail providers, and industrial parks to adapt to changing market conditions; and, enhancing transportation access and availability to central Reston, including parking, to protect and foster a strong business climate.
 See the Transportation Chapter for more information.